tspeedb/Beaker/README.md

 ## Project Status
 This project has been deployed but in a pre-alpha state.
-It can be accessed by the following link:
+Website can be accessed <a href="beaker.vercel.app">here</a>